paulroseau/rust-executable-packer/notes/misc.md

 - So actually `extern` is a linkage modifier that tells the compiler to link to a non-Rust function and generate code for calls using the calling convention appropriate for the ABIs of the operating system.
 For example `extern "C"` tells Rust to use the calling convention commonly used by C compilers for normal libraries. `extern "system"` picks the convention used by system libraries.
 On Unix, this is equivalent to `extern "C"`, but on Windows, the calling convention used by system libraries is different from the one used by common C libraries.
 (The reason for this is that these system libraries tried to maintain compatibility with pre-C code, but their ABI couldn't handle important C features like variadic functions.)

-## Functions that never returns in Rust
+## Functions that never return in Rust

 - A function that "returns" translates actually to machine code that will store the return address (the next location of the PC) inside a register prior to updating the PC.
 From your notes on Computer Architecture, this translates to the `jalr` instructions from the RISC-V ABI, which we can pseudo-implement in hardware wiring (bluespec) as:
   ```